VXSTATS/com.vxstats.qt/README.md

 ```

 ### Open
-To capture open websites or documents including the information which page or document has been requested.
+To capture open websites or documents including the information which page or form has been requested.
 ```c++
 Statistics::instance().open( "$urlOrName" );
 ```